Whole Filet Mignon

 - 2 saute pans

 - baking tray

 - Preheat oven to 400 degrees

-- Allow the filet to sit out at room temp for 1 – 2 hours before cooking.
+- Remove the filet from the refrigerator and let it rest at room temperature for 1 hour before cooking.

 - Grab a baking tray and wire rack.
 Place the filet on the rack slightly elevated from the bottom of the tray.